andalus package

 Parameters:

-• results_path (str) – path to the Serpent _res.m file.
+• sens0_path (str) – Path to the Serpent _sens0.m sensitivity file.

 Returns:

-Returns a Benchmark object with the calculated value and sensitivity data extracted from the Serpent files.
+An Application with the calculated value, sensitivity, and (optionally) flux spectrum extracted from the Serpent files.

 Return type: